Walking Meditation: How to Meditate While Walking

 Walking Meditation

-Have you heard about walking meditations?
+Have you heard about walking meditation?
 This is the topic of the article.

-• Do you talk on the phone with your friends or work colleagues while walking?
+• Do you talk with your friends or colleagues on the phone while walking?

 • Do you walk with earphones, listening to music or a podcast?

-• Are you walking, while texting your friends or checking the last messages on your social media accounts?
+• While walking, do you text your friends or check the last messages on your social media accounts?

-• Maybe you are just allowing all the problems of the day, what this or that person said, occupy your attention?
+• Maybe you are just allowing all the problems of the day, things people said or did, to occupy your attention?

-Why not give some rest to your mind, give time to yourself, relieve the stress of work, and train your mind to meditate?
+Why not give your mind some rest, relieve the stress of work, and train your mind to meditate instead?

-Walking meditation syncs your body and mind.
-It makes you more mindful of your body and the world around you.
+You synchronize your body and mind.
+This practice makes you more mindful and aware of your body and the world around you.

-Do walking meditations replace a meditation practiced sitting in a quiet place?
+Does walking meditation replace a meditation practiced sitting in a quiet place?

-No, they don’t.
-It’s a meditation which you can add to your schedule.
-Since a great number of people go for a walk, why not use this time more effectively by using it to practice meditation?
+No, it does not.
+It’s a meditation that you can add to your schedule.
+Since many people go for a walk, why not use this time more effectively to practice meditation?

-This kind of practice is a useful and effective means to release stress, free the mind of useless thinking, and it can also give you more control of your mind and thinking process.
+This kind of practice is a useful and effective way to release stress and free the mind from useless thinking.
+It can also improve your control of your mind and thinking process.

 • Walking meditation helps you focus your mind and avoid getting distracted by meaningless and useless thoughts.